axin1301/Satellite-imagery-dataset/README.md

 ## Introduction

-This repo is the code for generating the dataset discribed in "A Satellite Imagery Dataset for Long-Term Sustainable Development in US Cities".
+This repo is the code for generating the dataset discribed in "A Satellite Imagery Dataset for Long-Term Sustainable Development in United States Cities".

 ## Folder Structure
 ```none